nkantar/Microblot/docs/misc/slack-routes.md

 # Slack Integration Routes

+These routes are intended for the Slack integration.

 | `/microblot` subcommand | API endpoint |
 |:----------------------- |:------------ |
 | `new` | `POST /slack/posts` |